abhishekarya1/Hash-Define-myNotes/content/python/basics.md

 # When a Python interpreter reads a source file it executes all its code.
 # This __name__ check makes sure this code block is only executed when this
-# module is the main program.
+# module is run directly, but not when it's imported.
 if __name__ == '__main__':
     # Instantiate a class
     i = Human("Ian")